bigfix/developer.bigfix.com/site/pages/tools/fixlet_debugger.md

 ## How to run queries against remote targets using Query Channel

-Starting from version 9.5.10 you can use the Fixlet Debugger to run relevance statements, and see their results, on one remote endpoint at a time.
+You can use the Fixlet Debugger to run relevance statements and see their results, on one remote endpoint at a time.
 The BigFix Agent running on the remote endpoint must be v9.5 or later.

 Follow these steps to run a relevance statement on the remote target:
 1. Enter the Query Channel mode: click **Evaluate** > **Evaluate Using** > **Query Channel**.
 2. In the login window opened by the Fixlet Debugger, enter the credentials to connect to a BigFix environment.
 Ensure that the specified user has both the **Can use WebUI** and the **Can Submit Queries** permissions set to YES to run the query on the remote target.